How to apply for GP training

 Step 1: Complete an online application

-Online applications for the 2018 intake have closed on 8 May 2017.
+Online applications for the 2018 intake have closed.
 Here’s how the application process works.

 The applications are different for each college.
 They both ask for: